-The representatives of the underwriters have advised us that the underwriters propose to offer the shares of common stock directly to the public at the public offering price on the cover of this prospectus and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$ per share.
+The representatives of the underwriters have advised us that the underwriters propose to offer the shares of Class A common stock directly to the public at the public offering price on the cover of this prospectus and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$ per share.
 After the offering, the representatives may change the offering price and other selling terms.
 Sales of shares made outside of the United States may be made by affiliates of the underwriters.

-The expenses of the offering that are payable by us are estimated to be \$416,000 (excluding the portion of the underwriting discounts and commissions payable by us).
-Our Manager will pay any offering expenses that exceed an amount equal to 1.0% of the total gross proceeds from this offering.
+The expenses of the offering that are payable by us are estimated to be \$ million (excluding underwriting discounts and commissions).